craigds/django-typed-models/README.rst

 Limitations
 ===========

-Since all objects are stored in the same table, all fields defined in subclasses are nullable.
+Since all objects are stored in the same table, all fields defined in subclasses are nullable with the exception of ManyToManyFields.
+Django's system check warns that setting ``null=True`` on ManyToManyFields has no effect so the ``null`` attribute ManyToManyFields is left as is while all other field types have ``null`` set to ``False``.

 Known issues
 ============